 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.

-Career and Life Development (AH106) is required for all hybrid students and is taken online.
+Career and Life Development (AH100 or AH106) is required for all hybrid students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm or online.

 All other courses will meet two evenings per week for 5 hours each for a total of 10 hours on campus and the remaining hours will be completed online.
 Students are required to attend at least 20 hours per week while fulfilling the Student Clinic course.